 She then watches Boob as he walks around the corner and urinates on the property, like a dog marking territory.

 Karen thinks she might just kill him herself.
 She gets a gun and takes lessons on how to use it.
-She takes a class on how to protect herself.
+And she takes a class on how to protect herself.
 She does not tell her husband Mac because she knows he won’t approve.